Hans Raj Model School: Educational approach

 During the 2020 lockdown due to COVID-19 pandemic in India, the school shut off its offline operations but conducted a virtual investiture ceremony of the prefectorial board of the 2020-21 batch.

 Extra curricular

-Sports Academy
+Sports

 There is a skating rink, cricket and football ground, tennis grounds, gymnasium, taekwondo rink, junior and senior department basketball courts aside from a swimming pool.
 There are evening classes for the sports academy.
 The students of the school have achieved significant positions in sports including table tennis, lawn tennis, skating, cricket, basketball, gymnastics, handball, golf, etc.

 Hobbies and activities

 In 2020, the school engaged in the Fit India Movement launched by PM Narendra Modi by observing a week-long program curated with yoga, traditional Indian games and sessions on maintaining a healthy lifestyle.

 Controversy

 A 16-year-old boy, Ankit, died after taking a plunge into a swimming pool in a Punjabi Bagh club in West Delhi on Tuesday, June 11, 2003.
-Apparently, there were four life guards and a supervisor present around the pool when Ankit drowned.

-The victim was rushed to Agrasen hospital, where he was declared brought dead.
-According to deputy commissioner of police (licensing) G C Dwivedi, the clubs licence has been cancelled.
-"We wont allow swimming in the club till the investigations are completed," said Dwivedi.
+The victim was rushed to Agrasen hospital, where he was declared deceased.
+According to deputy commissioner of police (licensing) G C Dwivedi, the club's licence has been cancelled.
+"We won't allow swimming in the club until the investigations are completed," said Dwivedi.
 The incident took place around 7.30 pm.
 Son of a businessman, Ankit was a student of Hansraj Model school and had passed his Class X examinations this year.
 He was a regular visitor of the club, the police said.
 Deputy Commissioner of police (west) Satish Golcha said: "The boy had gone to the pool alone.
 Five life guards were present on the spot.
 First-aid equipment was there as well."
 According to the police, four life guards are deployed in the evening and three in the morning at the pool, which is 16 feet deep.
 According to sources, there are more than 120 swimming pools in the city with a proper licence.
-But the actual number of swimming pools in the city is much more.
-The defaulter list included some educational institutions as well.
-The set of guidelines for maintaining a swimming pool is fairly comprehensive and stringent.
-Every pool must employ an instructor with adequate knowledge of first aid and artificial respiration.
+However, the actual number of swimming pools in the city is much more.
+Additionally, every pool must employ an instructor with adequate knowledge of first aid and artificial respiration.
 The instructor has to be present till the pool remains open.

-During the COVID-19 pandemic, the school was involved in a fee-hike row with the Delhi Parents Association, where almost 288 Delhi schools were alleged to have increased their fees for the new academic session despite the announcement of a national lockdown.
+During the COVID-19 pandemic, the school was involved in a fee-hike row with the Delhi Parents Association, where almost 288 Delhi schools were alleged to have increased their fees for the new academic session.